MarteXcoin-documentation/Documentation/introduction/how-to-buy.rst

 .. meta::
-   :description: Dash can be purchased on cryptocurrency exchanges, over the counter and from ATMs
+   :description: MarteX can be purchased on cryptocurrency exchanges, over the counter and from ATMs
-   :keywords: dash, cryptocurrency, purchase, buy, exchange, atm, shapeshift, over the counter
+   :keywords: martex, cryptocurrency, purchase, buy, exchange, atm, shapeshift, over the counter

 .. _how-to-buy: